qarnet/SlimeVR-Tracker-NRF52/README.md

+# Temporary Developments Section (xiao_ble nrf52840)

+## Setup (only works on linux as of now)
+Run pip3 install adafruit-nrfutil
+Run the convert_bootloader script inside the patch folder (Make sure xiao_ble is in DFU mode by pressing reset twice.
+The device will show up as a USB drive named XIAO-BOOT)
+If successful, the device will show up as a USB drive named ARCADE-N4
+Now upload the firmware via platformio

 # SlimeVR Tracker firmware for ESP

 Firmware for ESP8266 / ESP32 microcontrollers and different IMU sensors to use them as a vive-like trackers in VR.